asbl/miniworldmaker/source/docs/source/status.md

 Project Status
 ==============

 Framework is now used in classroom.

-The API won't change much in next time
+The API won't change much in next time.

 ### Roadmap